Monarchs in Mexico—millions of them!

 What these butterflies do defies imagination and explanation.
 The North American individuals that emerge from their pupae in August and September don’t mate and lay eggs, but feed vigorously in preparation for the journey to the south.
 Then they set out, millions of them, mostly in groups, and are able to locate Michoacán, and more specifically the tiny spot in the forest near Macheros.
 There they congregate on the same pine and oak trees as the generations before them have done.

-After mating the monarchs begin the northern migration in March.
+After mating, the monarchs begin the northern migration in March.
 They only make it part of the way.
 The females lay their eggs on milkweed bushes they encounter, mainly in Texas and Oklahoma, and the new generation continues on the next leg of the migration.
 The normal lifespan of these monarchs is less than two months, and in the fall the third generation arrives in the northern breeding locations.
 There the next generation can embark on the very long journey south, all the way to that little spot in Mexico.

 How the migrating Monarchs find Macheros, thousands of miles away, is a mystery.
 We must remember that the individuals arriving there are the great-great-grandchildren of the butterflies that left Mexico the previous spring.
 Nobody knows for sure how their homing system works — the brains of these creatures are too small to store the navigational information needed.

 So how do they manage to do it?
-I spoke to an expert and he gave me a plausible explanation.
+I spoke to an expert, and he gave me a plausible explanation.
 The monarchs know the general direction and, with the information stored in their genes, can navigate to within a few hundred miles of Macheros.
 Then their sense of smell takes over.
 Monarchs can detect just a few molecules of male pheromones, which they follow to the location in the forest.
-There the remains of males from the previous year fill the air with their pheromones, leading the new generation to their place of congregation.
+There, the remains of males from the previous year fill the air with their pheromones, leading the new generation to their place of congregation.
 That explains why it is strictly forbidden to collect the wings and bodies of dead butterflies, that litter the ground, and take them out of the park.
-That could cause monarchs to follow a false sent trail.
+That could cause monarchs to follow a false scent trail.

 The majority of recovered tags come from Mexico.
 Rangers and visitors are encouraged to keep their eyes open for tags, which they find among dead butterflies on the trails or under the monarch-covered trees.
 Monarch Watch pays $5 for each tag, reasonable compensation for the time and energy spent locating them.
 If you want to join in the very worthwhile tagging action full information is available on this Monarch Watch page.

-Addendum: Today (June 25, 2019) I read that the monarch-butterfly population I described above have declined badly —by 90% in the last 20 years, according to a study from the National Wildlife Federation.
+Addendum: Today (June 25, 2019) I read that the monarch-butterfly population I described above has declined badly —by 90% in the last 20 years, according to a study from the National Wildlife Federation.
 Efforts are under way to boost the population, but purchasing large numbers of pupae from commercial suppliers for release has not been successful.
 For some reason these butterflies do not reliably migrate to Mexico in the winter.
 The US Fish and Wildlife Service may have to put monarchs on the endangered species list.